-The Standby Letter of Credit Program supports SMEs and micro/small businesses' overseas subsidiaries' and branches' smooth procurement of long-term local currency denominated funds from JFC's partnering overseas financial institutions by using JFC's standby letter of credit as a guarantee.
-As of March 31, 2021, the number of affiliated financial institutions, mainly in Asia, was 15 institutions.
+The Standby Letter of Credit Program supports SMEs and micro/small businesses' overseas subsidiaries and branches working with their domestic parent companies (SMEs and others) to improve management capabilities, implement management innovations, and revitalize local economies.
+This program facilitates smooth procurement of long-term local currency denominated funds from JFC's partnering overseas financial institutions by using JFC's standby letter of credit as a guarantee.
+As of March 31, 2023, the number of affiliated financial institutions, mainly in Asia, was 15 institutions.